Right Now, We Need Gender-Neutral Terms of Endearment More Than Ever

 Right now, a lot of LGBTQ activists are trying hard to call for inclusivity for non-binaries through gender-neutral language.
 Even linguists show support by calling for more inclusive language, which goes a long way in showing respect to non-binary individuals.
 After all, they are the most affected by the continuing issues of gender inequality.

 Getting misgendered is a common occurrence for most gender non-conforming individuals.
 It’s enough to make one lament how limiting language can be and if it’s high maintenance to be asking the world to speak in new ways to express kinship to non-binary people.
-It’s not fun to keep controlling how people should call you, but it’s also not fun to get misgendered, right?
+It’s not fun to control how people should call you, but it’s also not fun to get misgendered, right?

 As for pet names, they are cute and fun, but they actually mean more than terms of endearment.
 These cute nicknames express intimacy, something necessary in any relationship.
 There’s a good reason why people use pet names — they demonstrate a high level of intimacy and create exclusiveness.